 Check the current fees for University nursery places

 The University offers a salary sacrifice scheme (subject to eligibility).
 All children are eligible for 15 hours per week of Nursery Education Funding, for 38 weeks of the year, from the term after their third birthday.
 Please contact the specific childcare provider for details, or see the Local Authority information on free early education for three-to-four year olds.
 Some families may qualify for up to 30 hours per child per week, and/or for free early education for two-year-olds.
 Information on paying for childcare can be found on the Childcare Services website, or the Childcare Choices website allows you to check your eligibility and find the best option.

 Children's centres and toddler groups

 If you decide not to use a formal childcare provider, there are many ways you can meet other children

-You also might like to have a look at these parenting organisations that offer activities for your children and parents.
+You also might like to have a look at these additional childcare providers that the University has links with.
 Netmums and Daily Info can be useful for finding local information on activities, playgroups, parenting support and much more.